project-illium/illium-documentation/docs/overview/Protocol Overview/introduction.md

 - Zcash improved on both by making use of zk-snarks to encrypt tranasctions and improve privacy.
 Unfortunately Zcash's shielded transactions only work for basic transfers.
 - Illium extends the use of zk-snarks to full blown smart contracts making all transactions fully private.

-It should be noted that while transactions a completely private, users can still choose to share private data with third parties if they have a need to.
+It should be noted that while transactions are completely private, users can still choose to share private data with third parties if they have a need to.
 And the sharing of private data need not be an all-or-nothing proposition whereby the person you share the data necessarily sees everything.
 Instead it's possible to make use Illium's zk-snark functionality to selectively share only the parts of a transaction or contract that are relevant, while keeping everything else private.